Jun 17, 2025

 Those O1 models have been out for a while, and had became favourite tools for a lot of the people I work with.
 Not everyone needs an O1 pro model and can easily go with o3 mini, for example.

-o1 pro - The Professional Choice
+o1 pro - Still the Professional Choice

 The o1 pro has been OpenAI's flagship model for professional use.
 It comes in two versions: